-This is calculated by ranking all our people by their hourly pay.
+We rank all our people by their hourly pay.
 Then we compare the pay of the woman in the middle of the female pay range with that of the man in the middle of the male pay range.
 The difference between these figures is the median gender pay gap.

-Link's median pay gap has improved by 3% since last year's report, representing a positive narrowing of the gender pay gap, meaning that women in the middle of the female pay range received 6% less than the man in the middle of the male pay range, rather than 9% as last year.
-The proportion of women in the lower and middle quartiles has remained consistently higher than those in the upper quartile.
-Salary ranges in the upper quartile are much broader than in other quartiles because of the more specialised roles at these levels, and this contributes to our median pay gap.
+Link's median pay gap has improved by 4% since last year's report, meaning that women in the middle of the female pay range received 2% less than the man in the middle of the male pay range.
+This is because the proportion of women in the lower and middle quartiles has remained consistently greater than those in the upper quartile.
+Salary ranges in the upper quartile are much broader than in other quartiles, because of the more specialised roles at these levels, and this contributes to our median pay gap.